Oliver Reed: Death

 During a break from filming Gladiator in Valletta on the afternoon of 2 May 1999, Reed died from a sudden heart attack at the age of 61.
 According to Gladiator screenwriter David Franzoni, Reed had encountered a group of Royal Navy sailors from HMS Cumberland who were on shore leave at a bar and challenged them to a drinking match.
 He fell ill during the match and collapsed, dying in the ambulance en route to the hospital despite resuscitation efforts by his friends.

 A funeral for Reed was held in the Irish village of Churchtown, where he had lived during the last years of his life.
 His body was interred in the village's Bruhenny Graveyard, a short distance from the pub he would frequent.
 The epitaph on his gravestone reads, "He made the air move."

 In 2016, Reed's Gladiator co-star Omid Djalili said of his death, "[Reed] hadn't had a drink for months before filming started... everyone said he went the way he wanted, but that's not true.
 It was very tragic.
-He was in an Irish bar and was pressured into a drinking competition.
+He was in an English bar and was pressured into a drinking competition.
 He should have just left, but he didn't."
 Reed had promised Gladiator director Ridley Scott prior to filming, that he would not drink during production, which he worked around by only drinking on weekends when filming was not under way.
 Another Gladiator co-star, David Hemmings, was a long-time friend of Reed; Scott stated in 2020, "[David] promised to look after him and said to me [upon his death] 'I'm really sorry, old boy'."

 Aftermath

 As a result of his death, Reed's remaining scenes in Gladiator had to be completed using a body double and computer-generated imagery (CGI) techniques.
-Despite this, he was posthumously nominated for a BAFTA Award for Best Supporting Actor.
+Despite this, he was posthumously nominated for the BAFTA Award for Best Supporting Actor.